-Chili tater tot hotdish is one of my favorites, but it can be pretty high in fat and calories.
-To lighten the easy casserole recipe up and make it more wholesome, this version incorporates chicken tenderloins and broccoli.
+Chili tatertot casserole is one of our favorite comfort foods, but it can be pretty high in fat and calories.
+To lighten it up and make it more wholesome, this version incorporates white meat chicken and broccoli.

-- Is healthier comfort food.
 Who doesn’t love a cheesy, chicken potato casserole?!
-It’s a comforting dinner with a healthy addition of broccoli, so both kids and adults love it!
+It’s a comforting dinner and adds broccoli for a veggie touch, so both kids and adults love it! - Versatile

-- Versatile – Feel free to use whatever fresh, canned, or frozen veggies your family likes.
+Feel free to use whichever fresh, canned, or frozen veggies your family prefers. - Cooks quickly

 Ingredient Notes and Substitutions

-- Cheese – Because this is a kid-friendly casserole recipe, I use cheddar cheese, but any hard cheese works well.
+- Cheese: Since this is a kid-friendly casserole recipe, we used cheddar cheese, but any hard cheese works well.

 Recipe Variations